warp-contracts/gateway/README.md

 index them in a dedicated database.
 ![gateway](./docs/gateway.png)

-The RedStone Gateway consists of three main tasks:
+The Warp Gateway consists of three main tasks:

 1. The Sync Arweave Peers Task - this task is responsible for loading information about currently active peers and ranking them by the amount of synced blocks and response times.